Why your suspension isn't managing your wheel's rebound

 Unlike conventional static calibration, the Oversuspension device operates in real time and adapts its response to every variation in the forces.

-High frequency on damaged pavement, progressive response during changes of trajectory, immediate action against isolated impacts.
+It responds differently to each situation: high frequency on damaged pavement, progressive response during changes of direction, and immediate action against isolated impacts.
 The system does not have a fixed setting because the problem it solves is not fixed.

 The practical consequences are direct and measurable: